 We teach a protecting from predators butterfly hatchery method for release

-This is the best indoor hatchery I've ever tested and has been approved by U S Fish and Wildlife biologists over 10 years ago.
+This is the best indoor hatchery I've ever tested and has been approved by U S Fish and Wild life 10 years ago

-This indoor hatchery produces healthy OE free monarchs.
+This indoor hatchery produces healthy monarchs.
 Being indoors most predators are not an issue.
 Live plants is the most important part of this hatchery method.
-The following link will give you many ways to learn to raise monarchs.
-Below the link is an inexpensive way to get started.
+T

 use a 3 lb plastíc coffee container full of water as a vase for milkweed stems or stem box for common milkweed to immerse it in water to keep them green while caterpillars eat the leaves https://www.walmart.com/ip/Sterilite-20-Qt-18-9-L-Storage-Box-White/8282895

 Do not order or go looking for caterpillars or females laying eggs until you have the milkweed.

 Or if you're in the Midwest or Northeast common milkweed grows everywhere you will want to get a picture or get a picture on your phone to identify it and want to harvest it for your hatchery.
 Be sure to take at least a 3 gallon bucket half full of water with you when you go out looking for milkweed to cut to put your stems in.

 buy a $4 clear storage container from Walmart drill 1/2" holes in the lid, fill it with water and stick the stems down through the holes so they can take up water.
 Recut the stems and pull off the bottom leaves just before inserting them in the holes so they take up water better.